‘My work is a meditation on the fragility of life, and the tragedy of obsolete power.’

 Since graduating with a first-class degree in Fine Art from the University of Cumbria he has exhibited internationally, in London, and in the North of England.
 His work is in private and corporate collections in the UK and abroad.

-Mark has set up and managed museum education programmes and has taught art at several local colleges as well as on art holidays and residential courses.
+Mark has set up and managed the Arts provision in a vibrant urban youth centre and for a museum education programme.
+He has taught art at several local colleges as well as on art holidays and residential courses.
 Please contact the artist for further details or proposals.

 More of Mark’s work can be seen online at